djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - bias;
 - standardized errors;
 - whether uncertainty estimates are realistic.

----

-## 19. Common mistakes
+## Common mistakes

-### Mistake 1: treating the empirical variogram as the true variogram
+### Treating the empirical variogram as the true variogram

 The empirical variogram is a noisy estimate from finite data.

 It should not be over-interpreted point by point.

-### Mistake 2: fitting the variogram before removing a strong trend
+### Fitting the variogram before removing a strong trend

-This can make the covariance structure absorb deterministic large-scale change.
+This can cause the fitted dependence structure to absorb deterministic large-scale change.

-### Mistake 3: calling the exponential parameter $a$ the exact range
+### Calling the exponential parameter $a$ the exact range

 For the exponential model, $a$ is a scale parameter.
 A commonly used practical range is approximately $3a$.

-### Mistake 4: ignoring anisotropy
+### Ignoring anisotropy

 A good omnidirectional fit can still hide strong directional differences.

-### Mistake 5: ignoring the sampling design
+### Ignoring the sampling design

-The variogram cannot estimate distances that were never sampled well.
+The variogram cannot reliably characterize distances that are poorly represented by the sampling design.

-### Mistake 6: assuming a smooth-looking curve must be mathematically valid
+### Assuming a smooth-looking curve must be mathematically valid

-A covariance or variogram function must satisfy validity conditions so that it corresponds to a legitimate random field.
+A covariance or variogram function must satisfy mathematical validity conditions so that it corresponds to a legitimate random field.

 Not every visually appealing curve is allowed.

-### Mistake 7: confusing measurement error with process variation
+### Confusing measurement error with process variation

 A nugget may contain measurement error, microscale spatial variation, or both.